ZniehGames/slides/src/bdd/intro.md

 ## Goals

-* Implementing something correctly
+* Implementing something correctly : SpecBDD
-* Implementing the right thing
+* Implementing the right thing : StoryBDD
 * Acceptance tests are secondary to the understanding
-* Customer co-produces them
+* Customer co-produces features

 ---